-The digital output interface uses a flexible output bit mapper as shown in Figure 8-40.
-The bit mapper takes the 16 bit output directly from the ADC or from digital filter block and reformats it to a resolution of 14, 18 or 20-bit.
-The output serialization factor gets adjusted accordingly for 2-, 1- and 1/2-wire interface mode.
-The maximum output data rate can not be exceeded independently of output resolution and serialization factor.
+The digital output interface utilizes a flexible output bit mapper as shown in Figure 8-41.
+The bit mapper takes the 18-bit output directly from the ADC or from the digital decimation filter block and reformats it to a resolution of 14,16,18 or 20-bit.
+The output serialization factor gets adjusted accordingly for 2-, 1- and 1/2-wire interface modes.
+The maximum SLVDS interface output data rate can not be exceeded independent of output resolution or serialization factor.

-For 14-bit output resolution, the LSBs is truncated during the reformatting.
-With 18 and 20-bit output, in bypass mode 0s are added while in decimation mode and the digital averaging mode the full 20-bit output is used.
+For 14 and 16-bit output resolution the LSBs is truncated during the reformatting.
+With 20-bit output, in bypass mode two 0s are added in place of the two LSBs while in decimation mode and the digital averaging mode the full 20-bit output is used.

-Figure 8-40.
+Figure 8-41.
 Interface output bit mapper

 Table 8-6 provides an overview for the resulting serialization factor depending on output resolution and output modes.
 Note that the DCLKIN frequency needs to be adjusted accordingly as well.
-Changing the output resolution to 14-bit, 2-wire mode for example would result in DCLKIN = F_S 3.5 instead of 4.
+Changing the output resolution to 16-bit, 2-wire mode for example results in DCLKIN = F_S 4 instead of 4.5.